 Displaying a lack of willingness to address RF radiation exposure will only result in workers continuing to be exposed needlessly.

 National Antenna & Tower Safety Center (NA&TSC) has perfected a system to meet the public’s ongoing demand to provide all workers at wireless transmission sites with a safe working environment.
 NA&TSC recognizes the challenges of providing RF site safety for workers and has created a globally patented safety protocol and technology solution to ensure the health and safety of all workers at all wireless transmission sites.
-This is a 21st century solution to a 21st century problem.
+This advanced technology creates a 21st-century solution to solve a 21st-century problem.